inspec/inspec/docs/dsl_inspec.md

 end
 ```

-## Are PosgtreSQL passwords empty?
+## Are PostgreSQL passwords empty?

 The following test shows how to audit machines running PostgreSQL to ensure that passwords are not empty.